 Make sure you have completed the online module, UQ Respect: Sexual Consent, Ethical By-standing, and Compassionate Response.
-You can access it via Blackboard using this link:
+You can access it via Blackboard using this link: https://learn.uq.edu.au/webapps/blackboard/content/listContent.jsp?course_id=11416_1&content_id=2921103_1&mode=reset

-https://learn.uq.edu.au/webapps/blackboard/content/listContent.jsp?course_id=11416_1&content_id==2921103_1&mode=reset

-If you are a survivor of sexual misconduct, support is available via the Sexual Misconduct Support Unit (SMSU) or speak to our First Responder - Michael Crome (Deputy Principal).
+If you are a survivor of sexual misconduct, support is available via the Sexual Misconduct Support Unit (SMSU) or speak to our First Responder - Michael Crome (Deputy Principal) or any other staff member you feel comfortable talking to.